xx299x/DrissionPagePlus/README.en.md

+### set_cookies()

+Set cookies.

+Parameter Description:

+- cookies: Union[RequestsCookieJar, list, tuple, str, dict]  - cookies information, can be CookieJar, list, tuple, str, dict

+Returns: None

 ### get_cookies()

 Return cookies.

 Parameter Description:

-- as_dict: bool-Whether to return as dict, the default is to return complete cookies as list
+- as_dict: bool  - Whether to return as dict, the default is to return complete cookies as list

+- all_domains: bool  - whether to return cookies of all domains, only valid in s mode

+Returns: a dictionary or list of cookies